blackchip-org/zc/README.md

 should be `3.3` and not `3.3000000000000003`.
 - Be more than a simple calculator.
 Need an external tool to lookup, compute, or calculate?
 Put in the calculator as a module instead.
 - Backed with a scripting language.
-When an operation is not directly supported by native libraries, write the implementation in the scripting language.
+When a function is not directly supported by native libraries, write the implementation in the scripting language.